 Under the NEVI Program, eligible public entities may contract with private sector entities to acquire and install publicly accessible alternative fuel infrastructure such as EV charging stations and hydrogen, propane and/or natural gas fueling infrastructure in their designated areas.
 The NEVI Program is intended to provide dedicated funding to states to deploy EV charging infrastructure and establish an interconnected network intended to facilitate data collection, access and reliability.
 Funding under this program is expected to first be directed to build out a national EV charging station network, principally along interstate highways.
 Funds may also be used to contract with private entities to install, operate and maintain publicly accessible EV charging facilities.
 On February 10, 2022, the Federal Highway Administration ("FHWA") published initial guidance for the NEVI Program.
 On August 2, 2022, the U.S. Department of Transportation and the U.S. Department of Energy announced that all 50 states, the District of Columbia and Puerto Rico had submitted their EV Infrastructure Deployment Plans to the Joint Office of Energy and Transportation ("Joint Office").
 These plans indicate how each state intends to utilize the funding it receives under the NEVI Program.
 Submission of an EV Infrastructure Deployment Plan is a prerequisite to receiving funding under the program.
-The FHWA and the Joint Office will review the plans and continue to work with the states.
-On September 14, 2022, the Biden Administration announced more than two-thirds of EV Infrastructure Deployment Plans from states, the District of Columbia and Puerto Rico had been approved under the NEVI Program.
+The FHWA and the Joint Office will review the plans and continue to work with the states, with the goal of approving eligible plans by September 30, 2022.